tauh33dkhan/Learn-To-Build-Java-Spring-Application/README.md

 ### STEP 3:  Create an Entity Class

-Create an entity class representing the user registration data.
+Create an entity class `User` in `src/main/java/com/learn/helloworld/` path representing the user registration data.
 Annotate it with @Entity, and define fields for user data:

 ```java
 package com.learn.helloworld;